Cybersecurity Insurance for Small Businesses [Overview: 2023]

 Across the industry, most SMBs seek cyber coverage only once its too late—after they (or a close associate) have personally experienced a cyberattack.
 Scott explained to us that, in 2023, it can be extremely difficult to secure a cyber policy for a small business that has recently suffered a cyberattack.
 In the recent past , nearly any business was able to obtain a cyber insurance policy.
 However, as the market matures and the demand for cyber coverage increases, insurance companies have become increasingly selective to whom they provide coverage, and companies that have previously fallen victim to cyberattacks are often at the bottom of that list.

 Fortunately, forward-looking companies that proactively seek help from cyber brokers are able to procure a policy before disaster strikes.

-SBI is a broker for Cowbell Insurance—the leading cyber insurance provider for SMEs.
+SBI is a broker for Cowbell Insurance—a leading cyber insurance provider for SMEs.
 SBI’s cyber offerings through Cowbell provide far greater coverage than a standard BOP policy.
 These dedicated cyber policies cover the types of cyber catastrophes that tend to portend a small business Armageddon event.

 Scott recommends that the average Missouri small businesses start with at least $250,000 of coverage, with the disclaimer that “Something is better than nothing, but more is better.”
 That advice makes sense when you consider that the average fund transfer fraud cost for a small business was $247,152 at the end of 2022.